nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

+* 1a.
+The venue requested cannot be found.
+    * 1a1.
+BookCoin To The Moon shows an error message.

+  Use case ends.

-**Use case: UC11 - Find a venue**
+**Use case: UC12 - Find a booker**

 **MSS**

-1. User requests to find information about a specific venue.
+1. User requests to find information about a specific booker.
-2. BookCoin To The Moon shows the information for that venue.
+2. BookCoin To The Moon shows the information for that booker.

     Use case ends.

 **Extensions**

 * 1a.
-The venue requested cannot be found.
+The booker requested cannot be found.
     * 1a1.
 BookCoin To The Moon shows an error message.

   Use case ends.

-**Use case: UC12 - Edit a venue**
+**Use case: UC13 - Edit a venue**

 **MSS**

 1. User requests to edit information about a specific venue.
-2. BookCoin To The Moon edits the venue information.
+2. BookCoin To The Moon updates the venue information and saves it to the booking system.
-3. BookCoin To The Moon edits the corresponding booking information.

     Use case ends.